 This class comprises the (typically Euclidean) Space (S) that is at rest (I) in relation to an instance of E18 Physical Thing and extends (U) infinitely beyond it.
 It is the space in which we typically expect things to stay in place if no particular natural or human distortion processes occur.
 This definition requires that at least essential parts of the respective physical thing have a stability of form.
 The degree of this stability (e.g., elastic deformation of a ship on sea, landslides, geological deformations) limits the precision to which an instance of SP3 Reference Space is defined.
 It is possible to construct types of (non Euclidean) reference spaces which adapt to elastic deformations or have other geometric and dynamic properties to adapt to changes of form of the reference object, but they are of rare utility in the cultural-historical discourse.

 An instance of SP3 Reference Space begins to exist with the largest thing that is at rest in it and ceases to exist with its E6 Destruction.
-If other things are at rest in the same space and their time-span of existence falls within the one of the reference object, they share the same reference space (I).
+If other things are at rest in the same space and their time-span of existence falls within the one of the reference objects, they share the same reference space (I).
 It has therefore the same temporal extent (time-span of existence) as the whole of the E18 Physical Things it is at rest with (E).

 Examples: